ispeakcomputer/bitly_api/README.md

-# Just Averaged - 30 Day Averaged Bitlink Metics
+# Just Averaged - Bitlinks 30 Day Average Per Country
-Just Averaged is an API that pulls Bitlink country click data and returns each countries 30 day average clicks.
+Just Averaged is an API that pulls Bitlink click data and returns each countries 30 day averages.

-Just Average combines your bitlink and the 30 day average per country into a single JSON snippet.
+Just Average combines your bitlink and the 30 day average per country into a single JSON snippet that it serves you.

+### Example Data

 ```
 {